ben2002chou/admm-adam-NMF-Inpainting/README.md

 pct_zero = 0.995;
 ```
 The corrupted data is then saved and displayed using the `Himshow` function, a custom function to display hyperspectral images in RGB format.
+Keep in mind that you may want to lower the level of corruption for more realistic use case.
 #### HyperCSI Algorithm

 HyperCSI (Hyper-spectral Compressive Sensing Imaging) algorithm is applied on the squeezed corrupted data to estimate the Abundance Matrix (A_est) and the Endmember Matrix (S_est).